0Day3xpl0it/ZenScraper/README.md

 - A valid `x_cookies.json` file is required for authenticated scraping.
 - Include multiple user-agent strings in `user_agents.txt` for request rotation.
+- Date options do not currently work with retweets as the X search function doesn't show retweets.
 - The scraper leverages asynchronous Playwright operations for optimal speed and efficiency.
 - It is recommended to use a backup X account to perform scraping activities to prevent issues.